GoogleChrome/developer.chrome.com/site/en/blog/progress-in-the-privacy-sandbox-2021-10/index.md

 #### CHIPS

-If you set cookies that are sent in cross-site contexts, but in 1:1 relationships—like iframe embeds, or API calls—you should follow the **[CHIPS proposal](https://github.com/WICG/CHIPS)**, or Cookies Having Independent Partitioned State.
+If you set cookies that are sent in cross-site contexts, but in 1:1 relationships&mdash;like iframe embeds, or API calls&mdash;you should follow the **[CHIPS proposal](https://github.com/WICG/CHIPS)**, or Cookies Having Independent Partitioned State.
 This allows you to mark cookies as "Partitioned" putting them in a separate cookie jar per top-level site.

-Work is progressing on CHIPS and while the feature is available behind `chrome://flags/#partitioned-cookies` and the `--partitioned-cookies` CLI flag, it is not yet in a fully testable state.
-We will provide updated testing and debugging details once the implementation is more complete.
+Work is progressing on CHIPS and while the feature is available behind `about://flags/#partitioned-cookies` and the `--partitioned-cookies` CLI flag, it is not yet in a fully testable state.
+Chrome will provide updated testing and debugging details once the implementation is more complete.

 {% Img src="image/VWw0b3pM7jdugTkwI6Y81n6f5Yc2/D271bfhBSxVcW29p424S.png",
 alt="The top-level site, green.com has an iframe to red.com. red.com sets a
-cookie with the 'Partitioned' attribute.
+cookie with the 'partitioned' attribute.
 When the browser is on blue.com with an iframe to red.com, no cookie is sent!
 CHIPS creates a partition per top-level site.", width="800", height="240" %}

 #### First-Party Sets

-If you set cookies for cross-site contexts, but only across sites you own—for example, you host a service on your .com that's used by your .co.uk—then you should follow **[First-Party Sets](/docs/privacy-sandbox/first-party-sets/)**.
+If you set cookies for cross&mdash;site contexts, but only across sites you own&mdash;for example, you host a service on your .com that's used by your .co.uk, then you should follow **[First-Party Sets](/docs/privacy-sandbox/first-party-sets/)**.
 This proposal defines a way of declaring which sites you want to form a set and then marking cookies as "SameParty" so that they are only sent for contexts